Sarah Grainger

 Dyslexia Coventry believes that:

-• Children and young people should never experience abuse of any kind
+• Children, young people and vulnerable adults should never experience abuse or neglect of any kind

-• Everyone has a responsibility to promote the welfare of children and young people
+• Everyone has a responsibility to promote welfare and safeguard individuals from harm

 • Safeguarding underpins all professional decision-making